Jorge Soler Preview, Player Props: Marlins vs. Padres

 Jorge Soler At The Plate

-- Among the qualifying hitters in baseball, he ranks 111th in batting average, 69th in on-base percentage, and 18th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 114th in batting average, 74th in on-base percentage, and 16th in slugging.

-- In 40 games this season (33.6%), Soler has picked up an RBI, and in 19 of those games (16.0%) he had two or more.
-He has also driven home three or more of his team's runs in five contests.
+- In 34.2% of his games this year, Soler has had at least one RBI.
+He's picked up more than one in 15.8% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.